-Frederick McCubbin - Paintings Collection (Australia)
+Frederick McCubbin - Most Notable Paintings (Australia)

 Frederick McCubbin Self-portrait, 1886